-- Hard paved plaza space adjacent to the station entrance encouraging and supporting commuter movements and connections, transitioning into a pedestrian priority space between the station and retail areas. - Clear and comfortable pedestrian connections to the pedestrian underpass, adjoining commuter carpark, bus interchange zone and the Waverley Rail Trail. - Safe, well illuminated all-hours space with particular focus on Crime Prevention Through Environmental Design safety in design principles. - A program of pop up events, possibly with a focus on fresh food and produce to support the Centre's permanent food offer. - A land use focus on hospitality uses to provide for activation of the area through the day and night.
+- Hard paved plaza space adjacent to the station entrance encouraging and supporting commuter movements and connections, transitioning into a pedestrian priority space between the station and retail areas. - Clear and comfortable pedestrian connections to the pedestrian underpass, adjoining commuter carpark, bus interchange zone and the Waverley Rail Trail. - Safe, well illuminated all-hours space with particular focus on Crime Prevention Through Environmental Design safety in design principles. - A program of pop up events, possibly with a focus on fresh food and produce to support the Centre's permanent food offer. - A land use focus on hospitality uses to provide for activation of the area through the day and night, and, - Naming the plaza in acknowledgement of the Traditional Owners.

-The artist's impression shown in Figure 13 provides an indication of how Hamilton Place could be transformed.
+The artist's impression shown in Figure 16 provides an indication of how Hamilton Place could be transformed focusing on the public realm.
+There is also potential for an increase in building heights in this area.

-Image 22.
+Image 21.
 Adjoining uses fronting onto the pedestrian link add activity and vibrancy

-Figure 12.
+Figure 16.
 Artist's Impression of improvements to Hamilton Place